 Stay connected with Eckert Seamans’ Telecommunications Blog, a resource for the latest telecommunications industry information.VISIT BLOG

-Eckert Seamans attorneys in the Telecommunications Group are recognized for their advocacy on diverse federal and state telecommunications issues, specializing in competitive wireline, wireless, and infrastructure issues.
-Our telecom attorneys represent clients before the Federal Communications Commission and the state public utilities commissions on issues at the forefront of the evolving telecommunications markets, including the regulation of Voice over Internet Protocol services, Open Internet policy, navigating the IP transition, pole attachment terms and conditions, state level deregulation efforts, intercarrier compensation disputes, eligible telecommunications carrier designation, land use issues associated with telecommunications and broadband deployment, and allocation and management of wireless spectrum.
-Eckert Seamans’ Telecommunications Group draws on the experience our professionals have garnered through years of experience with these issues as well as their former positions as utility commissioners, staff and representing state advocacy offices.
+Eckert Seamans attorneys in the Telecommunications Group are recognized for their advocacy on diverse federal and state telecommunications issues, specializing in competitive wireline, wireless, broadband, and infrastructure issues.
+Our telecom attorneys represent clients before the Federal Communications Commission and the state public utility commissions on issues at the forefront of the evolving telecommunications markets, including open internet policy, navigating the IP transition, pole attachment terms and conditions, state level deregulation efforts, intercarrier compensation disputes, eligible telecommunications carrier designation, land use issues associated with telecommunications and broadband deployment, and allocation and management of wireless spectrum.
+Eckert Seamans’ Telecommunications Group draws on the deep experience our professionals have garnered through years of experience with these issues as well as their former positions as utility commissioners, staff and representing state advocacy offices.
 Eckert Seamans attorneys recognize the importance of the regulatory issues associated with broadband deployment as they assist clients that utilize modern technologies to help serve rural, urban, and suburban customers.

 Legislative & Regulatory

 Eckert Seamans attorneys address a wide variety of regulatory issues on behalf of clients before the FCC, drawing on decades of experience to support client interests before the Commission.
 Recent issues on which our attorneys have been engaged include the IP Transition, VoIP regulatory issues, Open Internet policy, the LNPA Transition, numbering issues, and pole attachment policy.
 We also provide regulatory support for new companies requiring section 214 authorization, as well as regulatory approvals for mergers and acquisitions.